 Compound interest is the addition of interest to the principal of a loan or deposit, or in other words, interest on interest.
-Compound interest at a constant interest rate provides exponential growth of the capital.
+Compound interest at a constant interest rate provides exponential growth to the capital.

-Pandemics are the outbreak of the disease throughout the world respectively.
-The spread of the disease, says influenza pandemic, is so fast that it is considered as the exponential growth of the disease.
+Pandemics are the outbreak of the disease throughout a particular area.
+For instance, influenza pandemic 1918, the rate of patients suffering from flu increased so heavily that it was considered as an exponential growth of influenza.

 6. Ebola Epidemic

 7. Invasive Species

-Most of us have heard about the world’s worst weed, Water Hyacinth, those were grown for a decoration purpose.
-But due to their exponential growth, they grow at a rapid rate on the water bodies, clogging up the rivers and blocking sunlight and oxygen to the animals and other plants.
-An invasive species is a species that is not native to a specific location, and that tends to spread to a degree believed to cause damage to the environment, human economy or human health.
+Most of us have heard about the world’s worst invasive weed, Water Hyacinth, those were grown for a decoration purpose.
+But due to their exponential growth, they grow at a rapid rate on the water bodies, clogging up the rivers and blocking sunlight and oxygen to the water animals and other plants.
+An invasive species is a species that is not native to a specific location, and that tends to spread to a degree believed to cause damage to the environment, human economy, or human health.

-We all have noticed the speed of a forest Fire, that a whole forest turns into ashes in a couple of hours.
+Most of us have seen forests turning into ashes in a couple of hours.
 It is found that the area damaged in a fire has an exponential relationship with the duration of burning.

 9. Cancer Cells

-The most dreadful disease in the world is cancer.
-Millions of people have already died of cancer, and much more are still suffering from it.
-The worst note is that cancer cells divide exponentially.
+Cancer is still the most dreadful disease in the world.
+Millions of people have already died of cancer, and much more are still suffering from it, and the worst note is that cancer cells divide exponentially, if not treated.